-Be prepared for an exciting, challenging and stimulating year ahead, where you'll be developing your own research area by engaging with the varied expertise across the University.
+Be prepared for an exciting, challenging and stimulating year ahead, where you'll be developing your own research project by engaging with the varied expertise across the University.

 We will do our best to support you and your studies while you are with us.
-We encourage you to be creative in your research and take part in discussions and debates at the forefront of disciplinary boundaries.
+We encourage you to be creative in your research and take part in discussions and debates within and beyond your area of study.
 You will, therefore, be instrumental in shaping your experience of the course and we are very much looking forward to your contribution.

 - Dr. Willem de Bruijn and Dr. Emma Shercliff – Award Leaders